 Any arrangements need to be considered on a case-by-case basis with regards to the specific effects of COVID-19 on the business and lease, and should be well documented to provide as much clarity as possible.
 While the Code does provide tenants with additional bargaining power, they should ensure that they fully understand the terms of any arrangements entered into, and are aware of their continuing obligations under their lease.

-This article was written by Principal Mark Fitzgerald and Solicitor Molly Cooke.
+This article was written by Principal Mark Fitzgerald.
 Please contact us if you have any questions or would like more information.